Introduction

 Can I use an electric grill in the garage safely?

-Yes, if it is specifically designed for indoor use and you ensure proper ventilation to prevent overheating and smoke buildup.
+An electric grill can be used in the garage if it is made for indoor use and there is good ventilation to avoid overheating and smoke buildup.

 What should I do if I smell gas while grilling?

-Immediately turn off the grill and the gas supply, then ventilate the area and avoid using any electrical devices until the smell dissipates.
+Turn off the grill and the gas supply right away, then open windows to ventilate the area and steer clear of any electrical devices until the smell goes away.

 How can I ensure my grill is in good working condition before use?